JNathan18/AI4EO_Final_Project/README.md

 ## NDWI
 ### What is it?
-The Normalised Difference Water Index (NDWI) was introduced by McFeeters (1996) as a simple way to highlight open water using only two spectral bands:
+The Normalised Difference Water Index (NDWI) was introduced by (McFeeters, 1996) as a simple way to highlight open water using only two spectral bands:

 $$
 \text{NDWI} = \frac{\text{Green} - \text{NIR}}{\text{Green} + \text{NIR}}